Ryan-Daley/Ryan-Daley.github.io/README.md

 # Hi! 🤔

 This is my personal website.

-Essentially what I've done here is one above creating a wix website. shoutout to [Renovamen](https://github.com/Renovamen) for the actual hard work of creating an amazing website.
+Essentially what I've done here is one above creating a wix website.

+Shoutout to [Renovamen](https://github.com/Renovamen) for the actual hard work of creating an amazing website.

 &nbsp;